mach3/simpledialog.js/README.md

 ### Actions

 - "init" : Initialize dialog, doesn't open yet.
-- "show" : Open the dialog.
+- "open" : Open the dialog.
 Before opening, initialize if not yet.
 - "close" : Close the dialog
 - "destroy" : Remove dialog node and overlay.

-"init" and "show" accept options as argument.
+"init" and "open" accept options as argument.

 ### Options